jerryscript-project/iotjs/docs/api/IoT.js-API-Events.md

 It is an alias for `emitter.on(eventName, listener)`.

-Adds `listener` to the end of list of event listeners for `event`.
+Adds the `listener` callback function to the end of the listener's list for the given `event`.
 No checks are made to see if the `listener` has already been added.
-Multiple calls passing the same combination of `event` name and `listener` will result in the listener being added, and called, multiple times.
+In case of multiple calls the `listener` will be added and called multiple times.

 **Example**